stdlib-js/stdlib/SECURITY.md

 ## Process

-After submitting a private security vulnerability report, your report will normally be acknowledged within **5 days**, and you will receive a more detailed response to your report within **10 days** indicating the next steps in handling your submission.
+After submitting a private security vulnerability report, your report will normally be acknowledged within **5 business days**, and you will receive a more detailed response to your report within **10 business days** indicating the next steps in handling your submission.
 Note, however, that the timelines may extend when stdlib maintainers are away on holiday, particularly at the end of the year.

 After the initial reply to your report, stdlib maintainers will strive to keep you informed of progress made toward implementing a fix and making a full announcement.
 During the course of our investigation, we may ask for additional information or guidance concerning the reported issue.

+Please note that it is of the utmost importance that you read carefully and follow the guidelines outlined in the stdlib security policy to ensure that the ecosystem as a whole is not disrupted due to improperly reporting vulnerabilities.

+stdlib does **not** support any reporting outside of the process outlined in this document.

 * * *